meniku/NPBehave/README.md

 *Please note that you should put services in real methods instead of using lambdas, this will make your trees more readable.
 Same is true for larger actions.*

+## Stops Rules

+Some [Decorators](#node-types) such as `BlackboardCondition`, `Condition` or `BlackboardQuery` have a `stopsOnChange` parameter that allows to define stop rules.
+The parameter allows the `Decorator` to stop the execution of a running subtree within it's parent's [Composite](#node-types).
+It is your main tool to make power of the event-drivenness in NPBehave.

+A **lower priority node** is a node that is defined after the current node within it's parent's [Composite].

+The most useful and commonly used stops rules are `SELF`, `IMMEDIATE_RESTART` or `LOWER_PRIORITY_IMMEDIATE_RESTART`.

+Be careful if you're used to Unreal, in NPBehave `BOTH` and `LOWER_PRIORITY` have a slightly different meaning.
+IMMEDIATE_RESTART matches Unreal's `both` and LOWER_PRIORITY_IMMEDIATE_RESTART matches Unreal's `lower priority`.

+The following stop rules exist:

+* `Stops.NONE`: the Decorator will only check it's condition once it is started and will never stop any running nodes.
+* `Stops.SELF`: the Decorator will check it's condition once it is started and if it is met, it will observe the `Blackboard` for changes.
+Once the condition is no longer met, it will stop itself allowing the parent Composite to **proceed with it's next node**.
+* `Stops.LOWER_PRIORITY`: the Decorator will check it's condition once it is started and if it's not met, it will observe the `Blackboard` for changes.
+Once the condition is met, it will stop the lower priority node allowing the parent Composite to **proceed with it's next node**.
+* `Stops.BOTH`: the Decorator will stop both: self and lower priority nodes.
+* `Stops.LOWER_PRIORITY_IMMEDIATE_RESTART`: the Decorator will check it's condition once it is started and if it's not met, it will observe the `Blackboard` for changes.
+Once the condition is met, it will stop the lower priority node and order the parent Composite to **restart the Decorator immediately**.
+* `Stops.IMMEDIATE_RESTART`: the Decorator will check it's condition once it is started and if it's not met, it will observe the `Blackboard` for changes.
+Once the condition is met, it will stop the lower priority node and order the parent Composite to **restart the Decorator immediately**.
+As in `BOTH` it will also stop itself as soon as the condition is no longer met.

 ## Node execution results
 In NPBehave a node can either `succeed` or `fail`.
 Unlike traditional behavior trees, there is no result while a node is executing.
 Instead the node will itself tell the parent node once it is finished.
 This is important to keep in mind when you [create your own node types](#extending-the-library).